 Async task queues¶

-• Batch processing: Handling large volumes of data or computations in a single batch.
+• Batch processing: Running inference on large volumes of data

 Define a task endpoint¶

-You define a task endpoint using the @bentoml.task decorator in the Service constructor.
+You can define a task endpoint using the @bentoml.task decorator in the Service constructor.
+If you already have a @bentoml.api and would like to convert it to an async task, you can simply change the decorator only without modifying the function implementation.
 Here’s an example:

 import bentoml